fumitoh/modelx/doc/source/reference/element.rst

 An *element* of a :class:`~cells.Cells` object is identified by arguments to the :class:`~cells.Cells`.
-If the :class:`~cells.Cells` has a value for the arguments, whether it's calculted or input, the :meth:`~node.ItemNode.has_value` returns :obj:`True` and :attr:`~node.ItemNode.value` returns the value.
+If the :class:`~cells.Cells` has a value for the arguments, whether it's calculated or input, the :meth:`~node.ItemNode.has_value` returns :obj:`True` and :attr:`~node.ItemNode.value` returns the value.
 Similarly to the :class:`~cells.Cells` element, an element of a Space is identified by arguments to the Space.